python-pillow/Pillow/README.rst

 Windows
 +++++++

-We provide binaries for Windows in the form of Python Eggs and Python Wheels.
+We provide binaries for Windows in the form of Python Eggs and Python Wheels:

 Python Eggs
 ^^^^^^^^^^^